 Tip #4: Practice cyberattack drills with your employees

 Cybersecurity should never be an afterthought.
 Not today.
 Not tomorrow.
 While having a plan is a good start on the cybersecurity journey, it’s recommended to also deploy cyberattack drills for your employees to implement a routine set of protocols and procedures for team members on all organizational levels.
-What’s the standard procedure when we receive a phishing email that masks as one of our team members?
+What’s the standard practice when we receive a phishing email that masks one of our team members?
 Who do we speak to if there’s a potential breach of documents?
-Answering these questions through cyberattack drills will equip your employees with knowledge, agility, and familiarity on how to handle any potential cyber attacks in the future.
+Answering these questions through cyberattack drills will equip your employees with knowledge, agility, and familiarity on how to handle any potential cyber-attacks in the future.
 You know what they say, practice makes perfect and repeatable action produces consistency.